Sharkd-prog/WeatherST/README.md

 ```
 ### - Display on LCD "Select  city Press SELECT"
 ![](https://github.com/Sharkd-prog/WeatherST/blob/9c56049f9f8930071090df163760007801bef6e7/image/photo_2_2026-02-19_12-55-51.jpg)

+### The advantage of the code is that it is easy to add a new city.
+Add it by changing CITY_COUNT, which  responsible for the number of all cities, and filling in the City and Country_code arrays.

 ## Menu Select City:
 ![ ](https://github.com/Sharkd-prog/WeatherST/blob/9c56049f9f8930071090df163760007801bef6e7/image/photo_3_2026-02-19_12-55-51.jpg)
 ### - Аfter selecting a city the LCD show the temperature and humidity(selection is made using the SELECT, LEFT, DOWN, and RIGHT buttons)